taijiweb/domcom/doc/domcom-class-hierarchy.md

 ## DomNode class

 DomNode is NOT a subclass of Component.
+It is used to provide an jQuery style interface for a single Dom node or a group of Dom node including the methods like, e.g. .prop, .css, .bind, .unbind.

     DomNode  .....................  // the class to represent some dom nodes, new DomNode(node) or new DomNode(nodes)